Teaching Writing? Help Students Understand Audience And Purpose

 Sounds standard, but this is an important distinction.
 The goal of writing (at least in this narrow genre) isn’t self-expression, where you grab a microphone and talk to a crowded stadium.
 Rather, creative nonfiction is about communication.
 Relaying this idea to this audience for this purpose, and without their skill and affection, no one may ever care.

 What is the definition of creative nonfiction?
-DFW describes is as “a broad category of prose works such as personal essays and memoirs, profiles, nature and travel writing, narrative essays, observational or descriptive essays, general-interest technical writing, argumentative or idea-based essays, general-interest criticism, literary journalism, and so on.”
+DFW describes it as “a broad category of prose works such as personal essays and memoirs, profiles, nature and travel writing, narrative essays, observational or descriptive essays, general-interest technical writing, argumentative or idea-based essays, general-interest criticism, literary journalism, and so on.”

-In short, nonfiction, usually prose, that is somehow playful with the form–the opposite of academic writing.
+In short, nonfiction, usually prose, is somehow playful with the form–the opposite of academic writing.
 There is overlap between creative nonfiction and the way students treat social media.
 Social media is a bit like a high school locker but turned inside out.
 This is what I love, this is what I want others to see about me, this is what I’m feeling.

 I. Me.
 Mine.
 My.
 Myself.